memento-ai/Memento/README.md

 - `@memento-ai/memento-agent`: A key component of the Memento system, providing an interface for interacting with the Memento system and leveraging a database to store and retrieve information.
 - `@memento-ai/memento-db`: Provides a TypeScript interface for interacting with a PostgreSQL database to store and retrieve "mementos" - pieces of information that are part of a conversational history.
 - `@memento-ai/postgres-db`: Provides utilities for interacting with a PostgreSQL database used by the Memento AI system.
+- `@memento-ai/readme-agents`: Provides agents for generating comprehensive README.md files for packages and the overall Memento project.
+- `@memento-ai/resolution-agent`: Responsible for identifying and extracting explicit resolutions made by the assistant to change its future behavior based on user feedback.
+- `@memento-ai/search`: Provides functionality for searching and retrieving relevant mementos from a Memento database based on keyword matching and semantic similarity.
 - `@memento-ai/synopsis-agent`: Responsible for generating a concise summary or "synopsis" of the latest conversational exchange between a user and an assistant.
+- `@memento-ai/system`: Provides functionality for creating and managing the core components of the Memento AI system.
 - `@memento-ai/types`: Provides the core data types and schemas used throughout the Memento application.
 - `@memento-ai/utils`: Provides a set of utility functions and tools for the Memento project.